Enable Azure Automation State Configuration

 DSC metaconfigurations contain the secrets needed to enable a machine in an Automation account for management.
 Make sure to properly protect any DSC metaconfigurations you create, or delete them after use.

-Proxy support for metaconfigurations is controlled by the Local Configuration Manager, which is the Windows PowerShell DSC engine.
+The Local Configuration Manager (LCM) controls proxy support for metaconfigurations.
 The LCM runs on all target nodes and is responsible for calling the configuration resources that are included in a DSC metaconfiguration script.
 You can include proxy support in a metaconfiguration by including definitions of ProxyURL and ProxyCredential properties as needed in the ConfigurationRepositoryWeb, ResourceRepositoryWeb, and ReportServerWeb blocks.
 An example of the URL setting is ProxyURL = "http://172.16.3.6:3128";.
-The ProxyCredential property is set to a PSCredential object, as described in Manage credentials in Azure Automation.
+The ProxyCredential property is set to a PSCredential object, as described in [Manage credentials in Azure Automation][25].

 Generate DSC metaconfigurations using a DSC configuration

-1. Open VSCode (or your favorite editor) as an administrator on a machine in your local environment.
-The machine must have the latest version of WMF 5 installed.
+1. Open a text editor, such as Visual Studio Code (VS Code), as an administrator on a machine in your local environment.
+The machine must have the latest version of [WMF 5][19] installed.

 2. Copy the following script locally.
 This script contains a PowerShell DSC configuration for creating metaconfigurations, and a command to kick off the metaconfiguration creation.